adamkochanmanager/adamkochan.com/content/posts/melodrama-review.md

 **Other Favs**: Homemade Dynamite, The Lourve, Liability, Hard Feels, Supercut

-**Recomended if You Like**: Carly Rae Jepsen, Bleachers, Literally any Jack Antonoff Produced Album Ever
+**Recommended  if You Like**: Carly Rae Jepsen, Bleachers, Literally any Jack Antonoff Produced Album Ever

 ---